-Arsonist Torches 100 Year Old CN Trestle In Canada!
+Arsonist Torched 100 Year Old CN Trestle In Canada

 To make matters worse, they arrested a volunteer fireman as the primary suspect!